 - mlevin [at] levinlaw.com

-Martin Levin is a shareholder in Levin, Papantonio; and serves as Special Counsel to the Robert F. Kennedy Center for Justice and Human Rights.
+Martin is a shareholder at Levin, Papantonio; and serves as Special Counsel to the Robert F. Kennedy Center for Justice and Human Rights.

 Prior to his current positions, Martin served as the managing shareholder for Levin, Papantonio, a position he held from 1993 through 2001.
 In addition to serving as managing shareholder, Martin served as chief executive officer, chief financial officer, director of information systems, and co-director for the firm’s extensive mass torts department.
 Martin resigned his co-leadership position in the year 2001 in order to prepare for his transition to Harvard Divinity School, where he received his Master of Theology degree in 2004, and where he served on the Board of Advisors.